 From Sonic Retro

-In Sonic the Hedgehog 2, the central gimmick of Sky High Zone, hang gliding sections were moderately infuriating features of the level's stormy second act.
-The curved white, orange, and blue gliders were used by Sonic to get from peak to peak.
-Often difficult to control, players had to run at the stationary glider with as much pace as possible to get sufficient momentum during the flight, and (somewhat counter-intuitively) holding prompted a minor boost in height.
-There were also updrafts throughout the Zone which could be exploited for additional altitude.
-A hang gliding Sonic featured prominently on many of the game's box and cartridge designs.
+In Sonic the Hedgehog 2, the central gimmick of Sky High Zone, hang gliding sections are moderately infuriating features of the level's stormy second Act.
+The curved white, orange, and blue Gliders were used by Sonic to get from peak to peak.
+Often difficult to control, players have to run at the stationary glider with as much pace as possible to get sufficient momentum during flight.
+During flight, holding will make the Hang Glider dive for added speed, and (somewhat counter-intuitively) holding prompted a minor boost in height at the cost of speed.
+There are also updrafts throughout the Zone which can be exploited for additional altitude.
+The Hang Glider can be ditched by pressing or .

-As of the v1.04 update, hang gliders are featured at the end of Flying Battery Zone in Sonic Mania.
-Here, they are used as part of the transition to Press Garden Zone, where the player's character(s) escape the Flying Battery using a hang glider.
+As of the v1.04 update, Hang Gliders are featured at the end of Flying Battery Zone in Sonic Mania.
+Here, they are used as part of the transition to Press Garden Zone, where the player's character(s) escape the Flying Battery using a Hang Glider.
 Their appearance is taken straight from the 8-bit Sonic 2.

-A hang glider appears in the Sonic Breakout episode of Adventures of Sonic the Hedgehog.
+A Hang Glider appears in the Sonic Breakout episode of Adventures of Sonic the Hedgehog.
 Scratch and Grounder ride it in an attempt to catch Sonic, whom they think also is riding a hang glider.
 After the two robots have flown far enough, Sonic pulls the sailcloth off, causing them to plummet into the sea.